apache/flink/docs/dev/connectors/kafka.md

 For accessing both the key and value of the Kafka message, the `KeyedDeserializationSchema` has the following deserialize methods ` T deserialize(byte[] messageKey, byte[] message, String topic, int partition, long offset)` and
 ` T deserialize(byte[] messageKey, byte[] message, String topic, int partition, long offset, long timestamp, TimestampType timestampType)`.
-The first exists for backward compatibility reasons, for kafka 0.10+ consumers the second is preferred because it also gives access to the kafka timestamp.
+The first exists for backward compatibility reasons, for Kafka 0.10+ consumers the second is preferred because it also gives access to the Kafka timestamp.

 For convenience, Flink provides the following schemas: